AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 ## Overview

 The Project Gantt chart, defined as an instance of {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, is used to show the duration and progress of a single task or a group of tasks.
-You can also display the hierarchical relationships and connections between tasks.
+You can also show the hierarchical relationships and connections between tasks.

 This article explains how to organize [data](#data) for the Project chart and what [elements](#elements) it displays.